boundir/XCOM2-Tweaks/ReadMe.md

 >   - *Made Whole* requires the Chosen to have at least one weakness.
 >   - *Spider and Fly*, *Left Behind*, *Wild Hunt* require that all Chosen have not been killed.
 > - Lock [Psionic class](https://steamcommunity.com/sharedfiles/filedetails/?id=1138411890) by **ADVENT Avenger** training in GTS after research is completed (default research is *Psionics*)
 > - Covert Actions limits the amount of bonus stats on soldier can get.
-Covert Actions will not display the reward if the staffed unit has reached the limit (working on [Covert Infiltration](https://steamcommunity.com/sharedfiles/filedetails/?id=2567230730) compatibility)
+Covert Actions will not display the reward if the staffed unit has reached the limit.
 > - *Rage Strike* is considered a melee attack.
 > - Reduces environmental damages from weapons and abilities.
 > - *Suppression* ability tweaks inspired by [Ability Tweaks](https://steamcommunity.com/sharedfiles/filedetails/?id=1133528728) by **ADVENT Avenger**: